Probing Hilbert space fragmentation and the block inverse participation ratio: Application: Extended Fermi-Hubbard model

 which we can use as an approximation for the true model-dependent values.
 This allows us to compute $\braket{S_A}^0_n$ up to constant order, which we use then to evaluate $s_A$.
-For $L=18$ and $n=\frac{1}{2}$ (used in Fig.~\ref{fig:3-panel}), the asymptotic expansion yields $\braket{S_A}^0_{n=\frac{1}{2}}\approx5.642$, which is an excellent approximation to the exact value of $5.649$, which can be evaluated as a sum, as explained in Eq.~(45) of~\cite{bianchi_volume-law_2022}.
+For $L=20$ and $N=\frac{L}{2}-1$ (used in Fig.~\ref{fig:3-panel}), the asymptotic expansion yields $\braket{S_A}^0_{n=\frac{L-2}{2L}}\approx6.607$.
+Due to the slight deviation from $n=1/2$ (half-filling), the approximation to the exact value of $6.253$ is reasonable but not great.
+The latter can be evaluated as a sum, as explained in Eq.~(45) of~\cite{bianchi2021volume}, and will be used for the evaluation of $s_A$ instead.
+In the case of exactly half-filling, or far away from half-filling, one may use the asymptotic expansion as an excellent approximation.

 In Fig.~\ref{fig:3-panel}(c) we show our entanglement probe $s_A$ from Eq.~\eqref{eq:smallS}.
-Again, we find a distinct region of highly entangled states that matches the outlines of the corresponding low-$\mathrm{IPR}_\mathrm{block}$ and GOE-level spacing regions in plots (a) and (b), including the non-thermal region close to the integrable line.
+Again, we find a distinct region of highly entangled states that matches the outlines of the corresponding low-$\mathrm{IPR}_\mathrm{block}$ and GOE-level-spacing regions in Figs.~\ref{fig:3-panel}(a) and \ref{fig:3-panel}(b), including the nonthermal region close to the integrable line.